ParthPatel00/QuizMaster/README.md

 - Ensure your target server (e.g., Ubuntu) has Node.js, npm, and Nginx installed and that AWS CodeDeploy is properly configured.
 - Deployment steps (executed by CodeDeploy) include cleaning, deploying, building, and restarting Nginx.

-### Using Jenkins

-- The `Jenkinsfile` in the root defines a pipeline with the following stages:
-  - **Checkout:** Checks out code from your repository.
-  - **Build:** Installs dependencies and runs the build process.
-  - **Deploy:** Copies build artifacts to the server and reloads Nginx.
-- Update any server paths or settings in the `Jenkinsfile` as needed.

----

 ## Project Structure

 - **frontend/**